-Waster offers a real alternative to small and medium business, by offering waste and recycling Brisbane services on flexible 30 day agreements, so you can say goodbye to lock in contracts and rollover clauses.
+Waster offers a real alternative to small and medium businesses by offering waste and recycling services in Brisbane on flexible 30-day agreements.
+So, you can say goodbye to lock-in contracts and rollover clauses.

-We are unlike other waste or recycling companies as we really focus on recycling and enable even the smallest business access all the recycling services in the Brisbane market.
+We are unlike other waste or recycling companies as we really focus on recycling and enable even the smallest business to access all the recycling services in the Brisbane market.

 Check out our prices and services online today:

 Recycling Brisbane: new international innovations that will benefit Brisbane recycling rates for plastic

 Throwing plastic away in general waste is a real shame for many reasons.
-It is estimated that only 14% of plastic used is recycled globally each year, and up to 8m tonnes of plastic rubbish finds its way into our oceans each year.
-It is estimated in the Guardian newspaper – that this discarded plastic is worth c.$100bn annually.
+It is estimated that only 14% of plastic used is recycled globally each year.
+Correspondingly, up to 8m tonnes of plastic rubbish finds its way into our oceans each year.
+It is estimated in the Guardian newspaper that this discarded plastic is worth c.$100bn annually.

-One of the trickiest plastic products is polystyrene – due to its light weight and density (it is hard to separate in source separation facilities).
+One of the trickiest plastic products is polystyrene due to its lightness and density.
+As a result, it is hard to separate in source separation facilities).

 The Guardian describes a US-based business called Agylix that is finding a solution for this issue.
 We quote from the article below:

 “Founded in 2006, Agylix’s technology breaks the polymer down to molecules, which it sells in liquid form to refiners that will bind the molecules to form polystyrene, according to CEO Ross Patten.
 Agylix’s technology can go further and convert polystyrene back to crude oil.”

-There are campaigns globally to decrease usage of polystyrene anyway -and this can only be a good thing.
+There are campaigns globally to decrease the usage of polystyrene anyway – this can only be a good thing.